fox-daniel/iterative_methods_blog/src/iterative_methods_part_3.md

 - move counter into the loop
 - add captions to figures
 - format figures
+- animation: use correct speed for auto start
 - make graphs resize on mobile -- remove zoom and other interactive features from Plotly
 - Iterator vs. Iterable -> reconcile in blog and in library
 - switch Numbered to have 'index' field instead of 'count'?